Are you looking to get admission into a Law school?

-The plan offers you 30 hours of classroom time, focusing on picking points up without friction.
+The plan offers you 30 hours of full classroom instruction time, focusing on picking points up without friction.

-The plan comes in two, and the difference is not in the curriculum syllabus but in the teaching method.
+The plan comes in two, and the difference is not in the course curriculum or syllabus but in the teaching method.
 You can easily go for the one that best fits you.

 This is the most expensive package on the list relative to the other packages.

-This package is set at $1999; if you compare this package with other packages such as the Kaplan LAST prep, which is about $1799, and $3999 for intensive training for four weeks, you will see that this course is by far the best value for your money.
+This package is set at $1999; if you compare this package with other packages such as the Kaplan LAST and prep course, which is about $1799, and $3999 for intensive training for four weeks, you will see that this course is by far the best value for your money.

 The name of the package explains a lot already.
 It suggests that the course through the course content and activities will help you score 165 and above.
 This can get you into law school easily.

 A solid guarantee is that you will score in the top percentile after completing the course.
 This is because the course is structured in a way that will help you achieve that with ease.